GoogleCloudPlatform/community/tutorials/using-prometheus-jmx-monitor-java/index.md

             -o helloworld-gke.zip
         unzip helloworld-gke.zip

+1. Go to the `helloworld-gke` directory:

         cd helloworld-gke

-1. Update the `HelloworldApplication` class by adding a `@RestController` to handle the `/` mapping and return the response we need.
+1. Update the `HelloworldApplication` class by adding a `@RestController` to handle the `/` mapping and return the response that you need:

         cp ../HelloworldApplication.java src/main/java/com/example/helloworld/HelloworldApplication.java

-1. Create the Dockerfile.
-You can copy the example from the cloned repository:
+1. Copy the example Dockerfile from the cloned repository:

         cp ../Dockerfile .

-    If you open the Dockerfile, you can see we download the Prometheus [JMX_exporter ](https://github.com/prometheus/jmx_exporter)and run it as a java agent on port **9404**:
+    If you open the Dockerfile, you can see that it downloads the Prometheus [JMX_exporter](https://github.com/prometheus/jmx_exporter) and runs it as a
+    Java agent on port 9404:

         # Run the web service on container startup.
         CMD ["java", "-javaagent:./jmx_prometheus_javaagent-0.15.0.jar=9404:config.yaml", \